moorepants/resonance/outline.rst

 10. Modeling the Bicycle Wheel Inertia Measurement System
 ---------------------------------------------------------

+This notebook walks through modeling two different test rigs for determining the vibrational characteristics of a bicycle wheel.
+After coming up with a simple model ...

 - derive the equations of motion of a compound pendulum with Lagrange's method
 - derive the equations of motion of a torsional pendulum with Lagrange's method
 - linearize the compound pendulum equation
-- put equations in canoncial form
+- put equations in canonical form
 - review solutions to ODEs

 11. Modeling a non-linear spring